-In this article we will see what is preventive conservation and what the origin and importance of this concept, essential to the conservation of Cultural Heritage.
+In this article we’ll look at what is preventive conservation and what is the origin and importance of this concept for the preservation of Historical Heritage.

 1 - What is preventive conservation in its origin and how this concept arose.